AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/validate-data-and-profiles.md

 In the [Configure Permissions](configure-permissions.md) lesson, you setup all the access controls you need to complete this lesson, specifically:

 * Permission item Sandbox Management > Manage Sandboxes
-* Permission item Sandbox Management > View Sandboxes
+* Permission item Sandbox Management > View Profiles
 * Permission item Sandboxes > `Luma Tutorial`
-* User-role access to the `Luma Tutorial` product profile
+* User-role access to the `Luma Tutorial Platform` product profile
-* Developer-role access to the `Luma Tutorial` product profile (for API)
+* Developer-role access to the `Luma Tutorial Platform` product profile (for API)

 ## Retrieve Profile By UI